Bobby Calf Consultative Process

-The public consultation period for the proposed time off feed standard for bobby calves is closed.
+The public consultation period for the proposed time off feed standard for bobby calves closed in Febuary 2012.
 Animal Health Australia thanks you for your submission and interest.

 Assessment of submissions from the consultation process considered: